Trip Tips: Palm Springs, a stylish oasis for sun-drenched leisure

-PALM SPRINGS, California (Reuters) - Two hours east of Los Angeles, the resort area of greater Palm Springs has attracted Hollywood stars and well-heeled retirees for decades, lured by its proximity to both the entertainment capital and the gambling haven of Las Vegas.
+PALM SPRINGS, California, Jan 10 (Reuters) - Two hours east of Los Angeles, the resort area of greater Palm Springs has attracted Hollywood stars and well-heeled retirees for decades, lured by its proximity to both the entertainment capital and the gambling haven of Las Vegas.

 With a sunny, dry climate and a backdrop of soaring snow-capped mountains, Palm Springs, Palm Desert and Rancho Mirage offer a bevy of options for outdoor recreation.
 Annual events include an international film festival and the Kraft Nabisco golf championship, drawing thousands of visitors.